-To join TBS, download a membership form from the CEA website at http://bit.ly/SivpK7.
+To join TBS, download a membership form from the forms section of the CEA website at www.ceaohio.org.
 Completed forms should be sent to the CEA office.

-If you would like to become more politically active, contact Karen Andermills, CEA's Legislative Coordinator, at (614) 361-3243, or email her at kandermills@ceaohio.org.
+If you would like to become more politically active, contact Phil Hayes, CEA Vice President, at 614-253-4731, or email her at phayes@ceaohio.org.